Chełm: Age of partitions

 During the Napoleonic Wars in 1809, in the effect of the Polish–Austrian War, the town was briefly part of the Duchy of Warsaw.
 However, the Congress of Vienna of 1815 awarded it to Imperial Russia.
 The town entered a period of decline as the local administrative and religious offices (including the bishopric) were moved to Lublin.
 In the mid-19th century, the Russian Army turned the town into a strong garrison, which made the Russian soldiers a significant part of the population.
 The period of decline ended in 1866, when the town was connected to a new railroad.
 In 1875, the Uniate bishopric was liquidated by the Russian authorities and all of the local Uniates were forcibly converted to the Russian Orthodox Church.
 In the late 19th century, the local administrative offices were restored and in 1912 a local gubernia was created.
 During the Russian revolution of 1905 in the city was established the Ukrainian enlightenment society of Prosvita.

-During World War I, in 1915 most of the Ukrainian and Russian population was evacuated to Sloboda Ukraine and the Russia, after which percentage of the Polish population rose significantly.
+During World War I, in 1915 most of the Ukrainian and Russian minority was evacuated to Sloboda Ukraine and Russia.
 The city fell under Austrian occupation.
 On 3 May 1918, Chełm was the site of a large Polish manifestation, as over 15,000 Poles gathered to celebrate the Polish 3 May Constitution Day.
 In September 1918, apostolic visitor Ambrogio Damiano Achille Ratti (future Pope Pius XI) visited the city, greeted by the local Polish population.
 On 2 November 1918, local members of the Polish Military Organisation and students of local schools, led by Gustaw Orlicz-Dreszer, disarmed Austrian soldiers and liberated the city from Austrian rule, nine days before Poland officially regained independence.
 Chełm was one of the first liberated Polish cities of the former Russian Partition of Poland.
 The Polish 1st Cavalry Regiment was established in Chełm, which soon liberated the nearby towns of Włodawa and Hrubieszów.
 In the interbellum, Chełm was a county seat, administratively located in the Lublin Voivodeship (1919–1939) of the Second Polish Republic.